Martin Kok: Death

 On 8 December 2016 he was walking with another man in Amsterdam when CCTV showed someone running up behind him outside the Citizen M hotel and pointing a gun at him.
 It is not clear if the gun jammed or if the shooter lost nerve.
 The target seemed to be unaware of the attempt on his life.
 Later that evening, outside a sex club in Laren, a second attempt was made, which succeeded.

 He was buried in Vredenhof Cemetery.

 Aftermath

-The murder was linked to a Scottish criminal organisation by Scottish police who had investigated them via Operation Escalade.
+The murder was linked to a Scottish criminal organisation by Scottish police, who had investigated his murder in connection to Operation Escalade.
 A European Arrest Warrant was issued for Christopher Hughes in relation to the murder.
 He was faced with charges of concealing money and supplying encrypted devices to others (including Kok), a second charge relating to the supply of cocaine and a final charge in relation to the murder of Kok.
-In April 2022 Hughes was convicted at the High Court in Stirling, Scotland and jailed for at least 25 years.
+In April 2022, Hughes was convicted at the High Court in Stirling, Scotland, and jailed for at least 25 years.